-An entity applies those amendments to borrowing costs incurred on or after the beginning of the annual reporting period in which the entity first applies those amendments.
-An entity applies those amendments for annual reporting periods beginning on or after January 1, 2019, with early application permitted.
+An entity applies those amendments to borrowing costs incurred for annual financial reporting periods beginning on or after January 1, 2019, with early application permitted.

-Since the Group's current practice is in line with these amendments, the Group does not expect any effect on its consolidated financial statements upon adoption.
+Since the Group's current practice is in line with these amendments, the amendments had no impact on the consolidated financial statements of the Group.